|Deletions are marked like this.||Additions are marked like this.|

 a. review and correct any errors it reports

 a. if the number of errors is large, then [[DXLabDiscussionGroup|ask for help]]

-If you've been using your current logging application for any significant length of time, your use of it is likely automatic.
-Don't expect to replicate that level of familiarity within a few days; it will likely take several weeks to attain that comfort level.
+If you've been using another logging application for any significant length of time, your use of it is likely automatic.
+Don't expect to replicate that level of familiarity within a few days; it will likely take several weeks to attain that comfort level with DXKeeper.